 Transcreation is a service that’s halfway between translation and copywriting (and thus creation).
 In short, it involves the interlinguistic adaptation of advertising and marketing copy.
 This means rewriting a promotional or advertising text in another language with respect to the original.

-In an increasingly connected world in which geographical distances are bridged by the Internet, companies are also selling outside their domestic market.
-They turn above all to foreign markets and, potentially, the whole world.
+In an increasingly connected world in which geographical distances are bridged by the internet, companies are also selling outside their domestic market.
+They chiefly turn to foreign markets and, potentially, the whole world.
 When a company communicates on an international level, it must satisfy two opposite needs: keeping the meaning and tone of the original message in the different languages, while also advertising in a way that “works” in the target country.
-Since the aim is to produce copy that is effective for the target culture and market, it is also beneficial to readapt it completely if faithful transposition cannot achieve this.
+Since the aim is to produce copy that is effective for the target culture and market, it’s also beneficial to readapt it completely if faithful transposition cannot achieve this.
 Let’s look at an example.
 The Italian payoff for Norton™ AntiVirus, “Boldly Go” and “Go boldly, not blindly”, respectively became “Punta in alto” (aim high) and “Punta in alto senza rischi” (aim high without risks).
 Both work in the two languages, but they say completely different things: the Italian transcreation of the message is a complete rewriting of the original.
-The process that led to developing the Italian version is explained in detail in this video.
+The process that led me to developing the Italian version is explained in detail in this paper.

 Transcreation or translation?

 Let’s set the record straight: transcreation is not a synonym for translation, nor for creative translation.
 First of all, any translation is creative work per se, regardless of whether it involves advertising copy or a sales contract.
-Secondly, transcreation is an entirely different service from translation, which requires four different skills:
+Secondly, transcreation is an entirely different service from translation and it requires four different skills: